Differential characterization of quadratic surfaces

 Indeed,

 where $p_1,p_2$ again stand for the left-hand sides of \eqref{eq:05}, respectively.
-Observe that the remainder is a product of $h_1$, $h_2$ and some linear homogeneous polynomial, whereas $f_2(\mathbf t)[h_1,h_2]$ is divisible by neither $h_1$ nor $h_2$, which means it can not divide the remainder unless the latter is zero.
-Thus we have found yet another way of looking on \eqref{eq:05}: for, in generic case, it arises as generalized Wronskians of a certain set of functions, as Cauchy-Riemann equations for a certain pair of functions and now as coefficients of a certain remainder from dividing $f_3(\mathbf t)$ by $f_2(\mathbf t)$. \end{remark}
+Observe that the remainder is a product of $u_1$, $u_2$, and some linear homogeneous polynomial, whereas $f_2(t)[\boldsymbol u]$ is divisible by neither $u_1$ nor $u_2$, which means it can not divide the remainder unless the latter is zero.
+Thus, we have found yet another way of looking at \eqref{eq:05}.
+For, in the generic case, it arises as generalized Wronskians of a certain set of functions, as Cauchy-Riemann equations for a certain pair of functions, and now as coefficients of a certain remainder from dividing $f_3(t)$ by $f_2(t)$. \end{remark}

 \begin{remark} Since the proofs of both theorems were mainly algebraic, the same results hold also in a complex setting, if we assume $f:\mathbb C^2\supseteq\Omega\to\mathbb C$ to be holomorphic.
 Although the author did not point it out, the same applies likewise to the cited work \cite{WOLSSON198973} concerning generalized Wronskians, which allows us to apply the results in an analogous manner.
 Only smoothing \thref{lem:03} ceases to make sense, but actually it is not needed anymore. \end{remark}